Rexeh/joystick-diagrams/readme.md

   **Your bindings, visualized in seconds.**

   Automatically create hardware-accurate visual reference cards for your HOTAS setup, directly from your game configuration files.
+A number of plugins for popular games and tools, if one is missing create your own with ease!

   [Download Free](https://github.com/Rexeh/joystick-diagrams/releases) · [Documentation](https://joystick-diagrams.com/setup/) · [Report Bug](https://github.com/Rexeh/joystick-diagrams/issues) · [Request Feature](https://discord.com/channels/733253732355276800/1212843539223027753)